chiragDhawan/udacityMlDevOpsProj3/README.md

 using pytest the data has been unit tested
-It also contains test_api which contains local api testing The test folder contains slice_check to verify slicing liveApiTesting tests the live api
+It also contains test_api which contains local api testing The test folder contains slice_check to verify slicing The output of slice check on "race" is printed in slice_output.txt in the root folder liveApiTesting tests the live api
 For the first 2 points call pytest -vv . from the root folder For the liveApiTesting call python test/liveApiTesting.py